CourtiConnect

 ⚠️ Note: rates set by financial institutions can vary significantly from one bank to another.
 A mortgage broker can negotiate a rate 0.20 to 0.50% lower than the posted rate.

-Whether you are a buyer, a homeowner with an upcoming renewal, or an investor, here are the concrete steps to take before the next BoC announcement:
+With the BoC having held the rate at 2.25%, you now have a visibility window until June 10, 2026.
+Whether you are a buyer, a homeowner with an upcoming renewal, or an investor, here are the concrete steps to take:

-2. 💰 Compare fixed vs variable — With a 0.49% spread in favor of variable, evaluate your risk tolerance.
-If further cuts are expected, variable could offer additional savings.
+2. 💰 Compare fixed vs variable — With a ~0.99% spread in favor of variable, evaluate your risk tolerance.
+The BoC remains cautious about Trump tariffs: another cut in June is not ruled out if CPI stays below 2%.

 3. 🔄 Renewal coming up? — Start shopping for your rate 4 months before maturity.
 Compare at least 3 institutions.
 A mortgage broker can save you thousands of dollars.

-The current rate environment is favorable for buyers.
-With a policy rate at 2.75% and the possibility of an additional cut, this is an ideal time to secure your financing.
-A trusted real estate broker can guide you through the process and help you take advantage of current market conditions.
+The current environment remains favorable for buyers.
+With a policy rate stabilized at 2.25%, CPI below target (1.8%) and a Quebec market in growth (Montreal single-family March 2026 at $652,250, +6.9% per APCIQ), this is an ideal time to secure financing.
+A trusted real estate broker can guide you through the process.

 ❓ 6.
 Frequently Asked Questions (FAQ)

-What is the Bank of Canada interest rate in April 2026?
+What is the Bank of Canada policy rate after April 29, 2026?

 When is the next Bank of Canada rate announcement?